simonmika/egmontmika.com/content/blog/respect-freedom-and-trust.md

 date = "2015-08-15T06:39:19Z"
 image = "respect freedom and trust.png"
 +++
-***Mentorship***
+***Definition***

-When Jesus commanded his disciples to go out and make disciples, they understood that as building a ***master-disciple*** relationship.
-The apostle Paul translated that into his greco-roman world by instead talking about a ***father-son*** relationship.
+When Jesus commanded his disciples to go out and make disciples, they understood this as building a ***master-disciple*** relationship.
+The apostle Paul translated it into his greco-roman world by instead talking about a ***father-son*** relationship.
 Today, we often use the term ***mentorship***.
 Still, it's the same content, the same mission.
 It's the mission that Jesus gave us.This is how I use this term in my blog.

 -------------------------------------------------------------------------